tzlion/gblinkdx/README.md

 If you are using a parallel port on an expansion card, you will probably need to override the port address from the default.

+You can do this one of two ways
-To do this, save the 4-digit hexadecimal base address in a text file named port.ini and place it in the same directory as the gblinkdx executable.
+* Save the 4-digit hexadecimal base address in a text file named port.ini and place it in the same directory as the gblinkdx executable.
+* Use the -p option on the command line followed by the 4-digit hexadecimal base address with no space e.g. `-pD010`

-In Windows you can find this in Device Manager -> Ports (COM & LPT) -> right-click on your expansion card -> Properties -> Resources -> I/O Range.
+In Windows you can find the port address in Device Manager -> Ports (COM & LPT) -> right-click on your expansion card -> Properties -> Resources -> I/O Range.
 The number at the start of the range is the base address.
 For example for the StarTech card it is D010.

 Linking with a Game Boy
 -----------------------